 29. It is proposed that transitional arrangements be in place for a certain period after the commencement of the proposed legislation (exact time period to be determined).
-In relation to unapproved GMOs that have been released into the environment before commencement of the proposed ordinance, owners of the GMOs may apply to AFCD for approval for releasing the GMOs into the environment, or report it to AFCD, within this timeframe.
-AFCD will then, as the case may be, process the application, arrange for the disposal of the GMOs, or direct the owners to dispose of the GMOs in a manner as AFCD thinks fit.
-During the grace period, GMO shipments may also be imported / exported without the required documentation, and GMOs may be exported without prior notification to and approval from the place of import.
-However, the import into a place of import.
+In relation to unapproved LMOs that have been released into the environment before commencement of the proposed ordinance, owners of the LMOs may apply to the Director for approval for releasing the LMOs into the environment, or report it to the Director, within this timeframe.
+The Director will then, as the case may be, process the application, arrange for the disposal of the LMOs, or direct the owners to dispose of the LMOs in a manner as he thinks fit.
+During the grace period, LMO shipments may also be imported / exported without the required documentation, and LMOs may be exported without prior notification to and approval from the place of import.
+However, the import into a place of import has to be in accordance with the import requirements of the place of import.